 Here’s the list of items most needed:

-Food: applesauce, breakfast cereals (hot and cold), canned meats (tuna and chicken), dried fruits, mac and cheese (dry), dried fruits, energy/granola bars, healthy snacks for kids, honey, instant oatmeal, juice boxes for kids, nuts and seeds (salted and unsalted), olive or vegetable oil, pasta sauce, peanut butter & jelly, popcorn kernels, quinoa, rice, pasta, dry beans (variety)
+Food: applesauce, breakfast cereals (hot and cold), canned meats (tuna and chicken), dried fruits, mac and cheese (dry), dried fruits, energy/granola bars, healthy snacks for kids, honey, instant oatmeal, juice boxes for kids, nuts and seeds (salted and unsalted), vegetable oil, pasta sauce, peanut butter & jelly, popcorn kernels, quinoa, rice (jasmine or basmati), pasta, dry beans (preferably pinto)

 Personal Care Items: shampoo/conditioner, toilet paper, toothbrushes & toothpaste, sanitizing wipes, hand sanitizer

 Other items: can openers, paper towels, and socks, craft items for children

 We planted both seedlings and seeds on April 10th, and our garden is growing.
 Dessa Nockels taught us about hydroponic gardening and donated some of her tomato seedlings to the garden project.
 There are 4 large areas filled with tomatoes, cucumbers, squash, pole beans, all varieties of peppers, and more.
 Tanis Brown has gone above and beyond in planning this successful community garden project.
 She is a big asset to out team!
 It is such a pleasure working with folks from the Universidad Popular community.
 This is what community building is all about.
 Our next session is Saturday, June 5th from 9-11:15 a.m.
 We’ll not only be watering and weeding, but checking for ripe produce.

 Here are more workdays (subject to change): June 26; July 17; August 7; August 28